Current as of: December 21, 2024 - 09:43

 Is This Trip for You?

-This exciting holiday explores brown bear country, which is dominated by remote forested ridges and gorges, studded by glades and rocky karst terrain.
+This exciting adventure explores brown bear country, which is dominated by remote forested ridges and gorges, studded by glades and rocky karst terrain.
 It offers a unique opportunity to observe wild brown bears, discover more about their lives, and contribute to their conservation.
 Guided by bear expert Julian Perry, you will learn how to find, identify, interpret and record signs of bear presence and activity, while helping to gather vital data about their ecology and behaviour.

 Our daily bear-tracking activities and wildlife observation will involve exploring the mountains on foot.
 The pace is mostly relaxed, allowing time to record signs of brown bear activity, and provide opportunities to observe and photograph any other wildlife we may encounter.
-However, the holiday also involves some strenuous walking in fairly rugged mountainous terrain, where trails are rarely flat, and typically rough and stony.
-To get the full enjoyment out of this holiday, therefore, you should be prepared for some long steady ascents as we climb over ridges, and be confident in your ability to make steep descents over rocky paths as we drop into deep valleys and gorges.
+However, the trip also involves some strenuous walking in fairly rugged mountainous terrain, where trails are rarely flat, and typically rough and stony.
+To get the full enjoyment out of this adventure, therefore, you should be prepared for some long steady ascents as we climb over ridges and be confident in your ability to make steep descents over rocky paths as we drop into deep valleys and gorges.

 The reward for this effort is a unique chance to venture into remote bear habitats and observe a wonderful variety of rare European wildlife.
 Needless to say, the flora and fauna varies from season to season, and it is impossible to guarantee what wildlife observations one will be lucky enough to make on any day or week.